 Even from far away, two great woodyard cranes stand out next to the mill’s debarking plant building.
 These cranes are new landmarks in the Sahansaari area.
 The woodyard’s electric and autonomous cranes reached their full height in the autumn of 2022, and their commissioning, involving testing and test runs, began at the beginning of 2023.
 They were brought into production during the third quarter of 2023, when the new bioproduct mill was started-up.

 The woodyard cranes supplied by Andritz are the first of their kind in the world, and they unload wood from trains and trucks fully autonomously with the aid of artificial intelligence and machine vision.
 The cranes are electric and powered by the bioproduct mill, which shows a surplus in energy self-sufficiency.
 The bioproduct mill produces 2.0 TWh of renewable electricity each year, and its electricity self-sufficiency rate is 250 per cent.
 Electric cranes are part of the new mill’s fossil-free strategy and support Metsä Group’s sustainability objectives for 2030.

 The new autonomous cranes are the first of their kind in the world, but their use has been practised for a while now.
 The crane simulator also supplied by Andritz has been used in operator training, and it has been well received by the trainees.

-Currently, diesel-powered telehandlers transport wood loads at the Kemi pulp mill.
-Tomi Seppä says that the new woodyard cranes will improve the environmental, material and energy efficiency of wood processing.
+Before, diesel-powered telehandlers transported wood loads at the Kemi pulp mill.
+Tomi Seppä says that the new woodyard cranes improve the environmental, material and energy efficiency of wood processing.